curl/curl/docs/cmdline-opts/form.md

 while the \< makes a text field and just get the contents for that text field from a file.

-Tell curl to read content from stdin instead of a file by using - as filename.
+Read content from stdin instead of a file by using a single "-" as filename.
 This goes for both @ and \< constructs.
 When stdin is used, the contents is buffered in memory first by curl to determine its size and allow a possible resend.
 Defining a part's data from a named non-regular file (such as a named pipe or similar) is not subject to buffering and is instead read at transmission time; since the full size is unknown before the transfer starts, such data is sent as chunks by HTTP and rejected by IMAP.